YourOnly-One/content/techmagus/en-ph/kb/ddfon/federated-sns-timeline.md

 This is a living project.
 I will update it depending on the new information and my available time.
 If you have information available, kindly provide the relevant links for verification (submit it in the comments section at the end of this document).
 If I can verify (rel=me; keyoxide; GPG; and other ways to verify your identity) that you are the developer of a protocol, standard, platform/software, a link is no longer needed, though still highly preferable.

 Corrections would have to be clarified.
 Like, how is the correction more accurate than the currently sourced information?
 Or, how can we reconcile the correction with the currently sourced information?
-Of course, if you are the developer, and I can verify your identity, your information holds more weight (e.g. you prefer your software launch date is later than the current information).
+Of course, if you are the developer, and I can verify your identity, your information holds more weight (e.g. you prefer your software's release date is later than the current information).

 <!-- generic -->
 [^coined-fediverse-mark-eckenwiler]: Mark Eckenwiler: [Fully accessible from my part of the fediverse](https://twitter.com/20002ist/status/205736841578676224) (published: 2012-05-25) (archived: [1](https://web.archive.org/web/20221210090041/https://twitter.com/20002ist/status/205736841578676224) [2](https://archive.ph/AEF4N))